 - Trainee has successfully completed and received certification in the Texas Stream Team training that they intend to become certified to lead.

 - Trainee has a complete understanding of monitoring techniques and parameters applicable to the training they intend to lead.

 - Trainees are highly encouraged to have at least 6 months experience actively monitoring a site using the procedures that they intend to instruct.

-- Phase II: Trainee assists a certified trainer in planning, coordination, and presenting at one citizen scientist training session.
+- Phase II: Trainee assists a certified trainer in planning, coordination, and presenting at one community scientist training session.

-- Phase III: Trainee plans, coordinates, and presents all phases of one citizen scientist training assisted by a certified Texas Stream Team trainer.
+- Phase III: Trainee plans, coordinates, and presents all phases of one community scientist training assisted by a certified Texas Stream Team trainer.